steelheadfly/jarkolla-asiaa/7steps-oop-alg.md

 ### 1. Move generic arithmetic functions outside of the class

-- Replaced all arithmetic methods with an update method that takes a normal function from n -> n to run inside the class context.
+Replace all arithmetic methods with an update method that takes a normal function from n -> n to run inside the class context.

 ```
 class Score {